Ben Houchen: Political career

 Houchen served as a Councillor on Stockton-on-Tees Borough Council, representing Yarm Ward, between 2011 and 2017.
 In 2012 he stood as the Conservative parliamentary candidate in the Middlesbrough by-election, finishing fourth of eight candidates with 1,063 votes (6.3%), only three votes ahead of the Peace Party.
 In the 2014 European Parliament elections, Houchen was the Conservative candidate for the North East region.

 Houchen was selected as the Conservative Party candidate for Tees Valley Mayor in December 2016.
+Houchen would go on to win the 2017 Tees Valley mayoral election.
 Upon taking office, he became styled as Mayor.

 In 2019, he appeared on LBC's list of the "Top 100 Most Influential Conservatives", at number 100.
 He was accused of pork barrel politics in the run-up to the Hartlepool by-election of 2021.

 At the 2021 Tees Valley mayoral election, Houchen was re-elected with 72.8% of the vote.

 Nominated as a Life Peer in Boris Johnson's resignation honours of June 2023, on 12 July 2023, he was created Baron Houchen of High Leven, of Ingleby Barwick in the Borough of Stockton-on-Tees.
 Introduced to the House of Lords on 24 July, where he sits on the Conservative benches, Lord Houchen of High Leven made his maiden speech on 8 November 2023.